ngokul3/Stop-n-Eat/README.md

 Tab 2 -

-- Array of Favorite Restaurant is fetched on the App launch from NSUserDefault or CoreData.
+- Array of Favorite Restaurant is fetched on the App launch from NSCoder or CoreData.
 - User can see the Favorite list of Restaurants in SavedRestaurantVC.
 - On click of Favorite row item in SavedRestaurantVC, the app will segue to DetailRestaurantVC.
 - There will be an 'Add' option on top of SavedRestaurantVC, app will navigate to DetailRestaurantVC.
 User can add new Restaurant details